Jay Obernolte: 2020

-After Representative Paul Cook retired, Obernolte ran for and won the seat for California's 8th congressional district with 56.1% of the vote over Democratic nominee Chris Bubser.
-He was sworn into Congress on January 3, 2021, and appointed Freshman Class Representative to the House Republican Policy Committee.

 In September 2019, after Paul Cook announced his retirement from California's 8th congressional district, Obernolte announced his candidacy.
-The district covers most of the High Desert of San Bernardino County and Mono and Inyo Counties.
+The district covers most of the High Desert of San Bernardino County and Mono and Inyo counties.

 In February 2020, President Donald Trump endorsed Obernolte on Twitter.

 In the November 2020 election, Obernolte defeated Democratic nominee Chris Bubser with 56.1% of the vote to Bubser's 43.9%.
+Obernolte was sworn in to Congress on January 3, 2021, and appointed Freshman Class Representative to the House Republican Policy Committee.

 Tenure

 On January 6, 2021, Obernolte voted not to count Arizona's and Pennsylvania's electoral votes in the 2020 United States presidential election, citing unilateral changes to election law made in those states by the judiciary or executive branch rather than the state legislature.
 He also voted against impeaching Trump for inciting his supporters to attack the Capitol on January 6.
 Obernolte voted against the creation of the January 6 commission.

 Obernolte's first pieces of legislation to pass the House concerned the enabling of technological advancement.
 His Fellowship and Traineeship for Early Career AI Researchers Act and Next Generation Computing Research and Development Act were included in the bipartisan H.R.
 2225, the National Science Foundation (NSF) For the Future Act, and H.R.
 3593, the Department of Energy Science for the Future Act respectively.
 His first standalone legislation, H.R.
 3533, passed the House in September 2021.
 It establishes occupational series for federal positions in software development, software engineering, data science, and data management.

 In February 2021, Obernolte voted against the resolution that stripped Marjorie Taylor Greene of her committee assignments for her incendiary and violent statements.
 In November 2021, he voted against censuring Representative Paul Gosar, who posted an edited video of himself violently attacking Representative Alexandria Ocasio-Cortez and President Biden.

-In February 2021, Obernolte voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to include new protections.

 In March 2021, he voted against the American Rescue Plan Act.

 In June 2021, Obernolte voted to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.

 As of October 2021, Obernolte had voted in line with Joe Biden's stated position 20% of the time.

+Along with Ted Lieu, Obernolte began chairing a bipartisan taskforce on artificial intelligence in 2024.

+In 2025, Obernolte praised Elon Musk, amid the attempts of his "Department of Government Efficiency" to fire a substantial part of the federal workforce, for “looking at all of the waste" in the federal government.